 Both cats and humans can get sick as a result of contamination from the parasites and bacteria living in raw meat.
 However, cats have a much shorter digestive tract and higher levels of acidity in their stomach than humans, making it less likely for pathogens or parasites to spend enough time in the cat’s system to make them sick.

-Decrease the risk of contamination by buying fresh raw meat, disinfecting all the surfaces that have come in contact with the raw meat and by thoroughly washing your hands or wearing gloves when handling it.
+Decrease the risk of contamination by buying fresh raw meat, disinfecting all the surfaces that have come in contact with the raw meat and thoroughly washing your hands or wearing gloves when handling it.

 Raw chicken recipes made at home are less likely to have complete and balanced portions of nutrients, and thus increasing the risk of various nutrient deficiencies for your cat.